richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

        FT900 Eclipse Toolchain now supports IoT Project templates for AWS, GCP and Azure.
        This enables developers to easily create cloud-connected FT900 IoT applications.
        IoT Configuration views are also provided so users can set the MQTT credentials using Eclipse view instead of code.

+### MQTT Message Brokers and MQTT Clients

+The following tools can be used to test the client and the cloud setup.

+        1. MQTT.FX - an MQTT client that can be used to test the cloud setup, credentials and certificates.
+        2. Eclipse Mosquitto - a simple MQTT message broker that can be used to test the FT900 client.
+        3. Pivotal RabbitMQ - an enterprise message broker that supports MQTT and can be used to test the FT900 client.